-Silvana Dushku worked as an English language faculty and teacher trainer in Europe for eight years.
-She obtained an M.A. degree in TESL and a Ph.D. in Education/SLATE at the University of Illinois at Urbana-Champaign.
-For about two decades, she has been involved in English language teaching at all levels, IEP administration, curriculum development, and teacher training.
-She has studied seven foreign languages, as language learning is her passion.
+Silvana Dushku is the Director of the Community Language Program and TESOL Certificate Program at Teachers College, a position she has been holding since July 2017.
+Previously, she worked as English language faculty and teacher trainer in Europe for eight years.
+She obtained an M.A. degree in TESL, and a Ph.D. in Education/SLATE at the University of Illinois at Urbana-Champaign.
+For about two decades, she has been involved in English language teaching at all levels, IEP administration, curriculum design, program development, and teacher training.
+Language learning is her passion and she has studied several foreign languages.
 She has a strong interest in teaching and researching vocabulary and spoken English, teacher professionalization, applied corpus linguistics, and blended learning.

 Allie Hope King